wp-plugins/single-latest-posts-lite/readme.txt

 * @suppress_filters   : This parameter is specially useful when dealing with WP_Query custom filters, if you are using a plugin like Advanced Category Excluder then you must set this value to YES/TRUE

 == Changelog ==

+= 1.4.3 =
+* Improvement: Ajax pagination improved, now once a new page has been loaded it will scroll to the top of the posts' list.

 = 1.4.2 =
 * Bug fix: Checking if filter_where exists when using time frame and multiple instances to avoid duplicate function fatal errors.